edenlabllc/rmk/docs/configuration/cluster-management/usage-azure-provider.md

 > For the Azure provider, before launching the actual provisioning of the cluster,
 > RMK will perform the following preliminary steps:
 >
-> - create secrets with private [SOPS Age keys](../secrets-management/secrets-management.md#secret-keys) in the
+> - Create secrets with private [SOPS Age keys](../secrets-management/secrets-management.md#secret-keys) in the
 >   [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault), if they have not been created previously.

 To start provisioning a Kubernetes cluster, run the commands: